alexgoussev/maja_gitlab/CONTRIBUTING.md

 * Merge requests can not be merged until all discussions have been resolved (this is enforced by GitLab)
 * The merger is responsible for checking that the branch is up-to-date with develop
 * Merge requests can be merged only from core maintainers (members of Main Repositories group in Gitlab with at least "Maintainer" level) with push access to develop
 * Merge requests can be merged once the CI pipeline passes successfully.
-See next section for details on the CI pipelines.

 ### Contribution license agreement